JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/working-with-feature-trainer/ide-feature-trainer-overview/index.md

   url: https://youtu.be/F8UTTTDtbH0?start=247
 ---

-## Loading the IDE Feature Trainer
+## IDE Feature Trainer Overview
--
+- This will cover where to find it, the modules and lessons within, that it's simply another project